aaronpkelly/aaronpkelly.github.io/FOOTER.md

 # About

+What's this all about?
+Posts.
+Lots of them.
+Maybe _too_ much.
+I like to write about my tech experiences *a lot*, so posts will be the main focus of my website.

 Why choose a blog?
 I just think it suits how my brain works.
 Writing about my interests in blog post style is a good way for me to:

 - force me to make my content presentable, simple and to the point